1993–94 Portland Trail Blazers season: Aftermath

-Game 4 of the Rockets-Blazers series would be the last playoff game Drexler would play as a member of the Trail Blazers, the team that drafted him; this was also his final full season with the Trail Blazers, as he would be traded to the Rockets on February 14, 1995 (right before the next season's trade deadline), honoring his wish to be traded to a contender.
-Following the season, head coach Rick Adelman was fired.
+Following the season, head coach Rick Adelman was fired after coaching the Trail Blazers for five in a half seasons.
+Game 4 of the Rockets-Blazers series would be the last NBA playoff game Drexler would play as a member of the Trail Blazers, the team that drafted him; this was also his final full season with the Trail Blazers, as he would be traded to the Rockets on February 14, 1995 (right before the following season's trade deadline), honoring his wish to be traded to a contender.